Below are some interesting facts about the planet Mars that maybe you’ve forgotten or simply never knew.

 How big is Mars?

-The total surface area of Mars is almost 144.8 million square km, which is just a bit over 28% of that of Earth.
+The total surface area of Mars is almost 144.8 million square km, which is just a bit over 28% larger than the size of the Earth.

 What is it like on Mars?